Skip to content

 Section titled “Empirical Data: Chroma’s Context Rot Research”

-“Longer context gets worse” is intuitive, but how much worse was first quantified by Chroma’s 2026 empirical study.
+“Longer context gets worse” is intuitive, but Chroma’s 2026 empirical study provides a representative quantitative measurement of how much worse it gets.
 Testing 18 frontier models (Claude, GPT, Gemini, Llama, and others):

 FindingData